jude1414-hub/ENCODER8TO3DATAFLOW/README.md

 **RESULTS**

-  The Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables are verified by using Verilog programming.The Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables are verified by using Verilog programming.
+  The Encoder 8 To 3 in Dataflow Modelling using verilog and validating their functionality using their functional tables are verified by using Verilog programming.